 Frequently Asked Questions

 What do we need to do if our SCQR(s) have been reassigned to assist with the COVID-19 crisis?

-Hospitals will not be penalized in any way due to data abstractor reassignment during this period.
-This period of leniency is currently set to extend through June 30, 2020.
-By that date, all Blue Cross-funded CQI resources should be returned to their positions.
-Please see the May 21 communication for full details.
+Hospitals will not be penalized in any way due to data abstractor reassignment or furlough from March 13 through May 31, 2020.
+Another period of leniency for hospitals with a surge of COVID-19 patients is available from November 18 through the end of January, 2021.
+If your site has a continued need past January 2021, you will need to request an extension with the coordinating center.
+Please see the November 18 communication for full details.
 BCBSM will reassess whether further extensions are needed and we will communicate to you as required.

-If your hospital needs to reassign its SCQR(s), please complete the brief attestation identifying the SCQR and the dates of the reassignment, and send your completed form to MSQCCustomerSupport@med.umich.edu.
+If your hospital needs to reassign its SCQR(s), please complete the brief attestation [updated November 18th] identifying the SCQR, the dates of the reassignment, and COVID bed occupancy, and send your completed form to MSQCCustomerSupport@med.umich.edu.
+BCBSM will work with MSQC to determine approval.

 Will we be penalized for the drop in surgery volume due to cancelled elective surgeries?